Chinese-English Translation Lexicon Version 3.0

-In 1999, responding to urgent demand for a Chinese-English bilingual wordlist to support various projects, LDC quickly solicited entries from both in-house and Internet resources and compiled two versions of Chinese-English wordlists, "ldc_ce_dict.1.0.gb" (henceforth Version 1) and "ldc_ce_dict.2.0.txt" (henceforth Version 2), available for free to the general public at http://www.ldc.upenn.edu/Projects/Chinese/.
+In 1999, responding to urgent demand for a Chinese-English bilingual wordlist to support various projects, LDC quickly solicited entries from both in-house and Internet resources and compiled two versions of Chinese-English wordlists, "ldc_ce_dict.1.0.gb" (henceforth Version 1) and "ldc_ce_dict.2.0.txt" (henceforth Version 2).

-The hastily compiled LDC Version 1, with its 24,298 entries, was relatively small and unbalanced coverage.
-Research sites reported that some definitions were not suitable for machine translations, etc. and showed great interest in an updated version.
-Version 2, created as an experiment, has proven impractical for translingual information processing.
-Many of its entries were created by applying simple tricks such as reversing source and target language fields in various English-to-Chinese wordlists; as a result many entries are not really words.
-The increasing demand for richer lexical resources lead to the birth of the present release, "ldc_cedict.gb.Version 3" (henceforth Version 3).
+Version 1, with 24,298 entries, was relatively small and its coverage was unbalanced.
+Version 2, created as an experiment, is impractical for translingual information processing.
+Many of its entries were created by reversing source and target language fields in various English-to-Chinese wordlists; as a result many entries are not really words.
+The increasing demand for richer lexical resources led to the present release, "ldc_cedict.gb.Version 3" (henceforth Version 3).

 The total number of Chinese headwords in this release is 54,170.